 The Microwave Radiometry (MWR) team is developing a microwave radiometry device that will enhance the range and effectiveness of healthcare diagnostics.
 Microwave radiometry is a non-invasive temperature sensing technique which can detect thermal radiation emitted by the human body.
 Microwave radiation detected from body surfaces correlates with internal temperature, and this can be an indicator of inflammation or even cancer in its early stages.
 By applying modern IoT and AI approaches to the product, the team aims to develop a device that can enhance disease diagnosis and is safe, easy-to-use, and cost-effective.
 Originally from Russia, the MWR team is now targeting Asian and worldwide diagnostic device markets, and the technology is currently being tested in Okinawan hospitals.

-The first Accelerator Program graduate, Shoreditch-son, is providing compact technology solutions for nutrition supplement companies and expanding their business into new areas using their scientific expertise.
+The first Accelerator Program graduate, REPS JAPAN (formerly Shoreditch-son), is providing compact technology solutions for nutrition supplement companies and expanding their business into new areas using their scientific expertise.
 Read OIST new article “Introducing the I² Startup Accelerator Program’s Latest Venture”

 Join the first global startup accelerator program in Okinawa!